itu-devops/lecture_notes/sessions/session_09/Slides.md

 ### Automating Pen Testing

-- tools exist that can automate the process
+- Tools exist that can automate the process
-- you provide a target IP and they scan it for vulnerabilities
+- You provide a target IP and they scan it for vulnerabilities

 - Kali Linux
   - security focused distro
   - contains a very large set of tools (https://tools.kali.org/tools-listing)
   - can be installed in meta-packages (https://www.kali.org/news/kali-linux-metapackages/)
 	    - top10
 	    - web
 	    - wireless
 	    - etc.

 ---